 The incumbent will be expected to teach 1-2 ELP classes per term and travel to the Washington, DC, campus to support staff and/or teach class/es.

 The incumbent will have contact at all levels of the school as well as externally with a variety of committees and organizations, and will be joining a student-centered, high-functioning, high-paced and collaborative team and will be expected to contribute to its values of respect, integrity, accountability, engagement, personal motivation, entrepreneurship, and, exceptional work ethic.

-Specific Duties and Responsibilities: Leadership (45%) (English Language Program, Student Success Center, Summer Intensive, and select Student Services Programs)
+Leadership (35%) (English Language Program, Student Success Center, Summer Intensive, and select Student Services Programs)